moejoe1996/github-demo/Git_complete_guide.md

         FAST FORWARD: when you make changes only to the branch and none to master.
 A fast foward merge will take place.
 Meaning that it will put all the changes in front of the master branch as if there was only one branch.

     ### Disable Fast Foward

+    `git merge <branch> --no-ff`: merges a branch with Fast Foward disabled

+# Automatic merges *Important*
+    This is when you have multiple commits in diferent branches

+# Conflicts

+    When this happens, the git will enter in a 'merging' state.
+We need to fix the conflict in order to solves this. (tipically this is done manually) but if you have a merge tool installed and configured `git mergetool` should help you solve the conflicts.